asm-products/decider/readme.md

   * Use "/home/vagrant/.rbenv/versions/2.1.2/bin/ruby" for the Ruby interpreter path

 You should be able to run tests as you normally do, plus you can run the server from the run configurations.

+## What The Heck Are These Flows?

+These are experiemntal.
+The jury is still out.
+The idea is that they encapsulate everything needed to support a single workflow, such as proposing.
+Most of the logic that would otherwise be in a controller or model lives in the flows.